JayKareliya-code/Fetal_Head_Detection/README.md

 7. **Ellipse Fitting**: Determine the major and minor axes and fit an ellipse to the detected boundary.
 8. **Overlay and Measurement**: Overlay the fitted ellipse onto the original image to approximate the circumference of the fetal head.

-## Contributing

-Feel free to submit issues, fork the repository, and send pull requests.
-Your contributions are highly appreciated!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact me via [LinkedIn](https://www.linkedin.com/in/jay-kareliya/).
+For any questions or feedback, please contact me via [LinkedIn](www.linkedin.com/in/jay-kareliya).

 ---